-- The reduce example used syncthreads (): all the threads in the block must execute this statement before any continue beyond it. - Be very careful about thread divergence. - All threads in the block must meet at the barrier. - They must all meet at the same barrier. - We'll cover synchronization in more detail on March 9.
+- The reduce example used syncthreads (): all the threads in the block must execute this statement before any continue beyond it. - Be very careful about thread divergence. - All threads in the block must meet at the barrier. - They must all meet at the same barrier. - We'll have more examples of synchronization next week.